Ethorbit/steamcmd-server-docker/README.md

 * `UMASK`

-Set the umask for files installed by steamcmd
+Set the umask for files installed by steamcmd, which is '0027' by default.

 * `SRCDS_APPID`